The chase between a sales rep and their sales quotas is perpetual.

 Sales targets are a series of small activities and tasks that are performed in order to complete the sales quota and have an impact on the main sales goal.

-To sum up, sales quota is time-bound that a sales team needs to achieve.
-Sales goals are a long-term vision or objective of the company.
-Sales target is a combination of small tasks and activities a team needs to perform to achieve the quota.
+To sum up, sales quota is time-bound which a sales team needs to achieve.
+Sales goals are the long-term vision or objective of the company.
+A sales target is a combination of small tasks and activities a team needs to perform to achieve the quota.

 It’s apparent that all three terms are interlinked, but when you have a large business, it’s easier to define and bifurcate them so your team knows how to prioritize their tasks based on the short-term and long-term goals and quotas.

 How to set your sales quota?